M224 mortar: Description

-The mount consists of a bipod and a base plate, which is provided with screw type elevating and traversing mechanisms to elevate/traverse the mortar.
+The mount consists of a bipod and a base plate, which is provided with screw-type elevating and traversing mechanisms to elevate/traverse the mortar.
 The M64A1 sight unit is attached to the bipod mount.
 The mortar can be fired in the conventional mode or the handheld mode.
-This smooth-bore system can be gravity-fired or fired by using a manual spring-loaded trigger.
+This smoothbore system can be gravity-fired or fired by using a manual spring-loaded trigger.

 It is typically fielded at the infantry company level.
 A small mortar section with two mortars was organic to Army rifle companies (light, airborne, air assault) and Ranger companies.
-Marine rifle companies have a section with three 60mm mortars in the company weapons platoon.
+Marine rifle companies have a section with three 60 mm mortars in the company weapons platoon.

 History

 The M224 LWCMS (Lightweight Company Mortar System) replaced the older (WWII-era) 60 mm M2 mortar and the inaccurate M19 Mortar and began fielding as prototypes in the mid-1970s during the Vietnam War.
 The M2s and M19s had an effective range of only 2000 m.
 While the M224s were designed to fire all types of the older ammunition, their primary rounds are of the newer, longer-range type that range out to 3489 m.

 In 2011, an improved M224A1 version was brought into service.
 The M224A1 consists of the M225A1 tube, M170A1 bipod assembly, M7A1 baseplate, M8 auxiliary baseplate and the M64A1 sight unit.
-By reducing the number of components and using lighter materials, the M224A1 mortar system weighs at about 37.5 lbs (17 kg) which is 20% less with a reduction of 9.3 lb compared to the original M224.
+By reducing the number of components and using lighter materials, the M224A1 mortar system weighs at about 37.5 lbs (17 kg), which is 20% less with a reduction of 9.3 lb compared to the original M224.
 The US Army plans to replace all legacy M224s with the new M224A1.
-Concurrently, a lighter version of the 81mm M252 mortar was also developed.
+Concurrently, a lighter version of the 81 mm M252 mortar was also developed.